Advanced-Computer-Lab-2022/Test-in-Evaluation/README.md

 ## Motivation

-This project was created part of the course `CSEN704 Advanced Computer lab` in the German University in Cairo.
+The motivation for this project was to create an online learning and teaching platform that would allow users to access educational resources created by instructors.
+This project was developed as part of the `CSEN704 Advanced Computer lab` course at the German University in Cairo, and was designed to showcase the skills and knowledge that the students had acquired during the semester.
+The goal was to create a platform that would be useful and accessible to a wide range of users, including individual learners, corporations, and instructors.
+We hope that this project will provide a valuable resource for anyone looking to learn new skills or share their knowledge with others.

 ## Build Status